myneighborh/ml-specialization-notes/README.md

 # Machine Learning Specialization

-This repository contains re-implementations of the *Machine Learning Specialization* by DeepLearning.AI, Stanford University.
+This repository contains reimplementations of the *Machine Learning Specialization* by DeepLearning.AI, Stanford University.

 ## Courses Followed